 TLIO response to Future Forests Panel consultation

-After the government was forced to do a u-turn on selling off Britain's woodlands early last year (2011), they set up a forests panel to help decide what to do next.
+After the government was forced to do a u-turn on selling off Britain's woodlands in February 2011, they set up a forests panel to help decide what to do next.

 [full details here: http://www.defra.gov.uk/rural/forestry/panel/ ].